Inversion Sets and Quotient Root Systems: Introduction

 where $\Delta^- = -\Delta^+$.
 If $\Delta$ is of type $\AA_n$, then $\Delta^+$ can be identified with the set

 $W = S_{n+1}$ is the symmetric group on $n+1$ elements, and the inversion set of $\sigma \in S_{n+1}$ is the set

+Inversion sets we first introduced by Kostant, \cite{K1}, in the context of Lie algebra cohomology.
+Because of their relationship to cohomologies of homogeneous varieties, inversion sets have recently arisen in various problems in geometric invariant theory (GIT), e.g. when describing faces of the Littlewood-Richardson cone or studying the Belkale-Kumar product on full flag varieties, see for example \cite{BK} and \cite{DR}.

-The problem of describing the decompositions of $\Delta^+$ as a disjoint union of inversion sets arrises in connection with studying the Littlewood-Richardson cone, see \cite{USRA} and the references therein for details.
-In \cite{USRA}, a complete description of such decompositions was obtained in terms of inflations of permutations.
-The results for type $\AA$ are also carried over to types $\BB$ and $\CC$ by exploiting a realization of each of the latter root systems as a root system of type $\AA$ with additional symmetries.
+\np Describing the decompositions of $\Delta^+$ as a disjoint union of inversion sets arises in several of the problems mentioned above, see \cite{DDMRWW} and the references therein for details.
+In \cite{DDMRWW} a complete description of such decompositions was obtained in terms of inflations of permutations.
+The results for type $\AA$ are also carried over to types $\BB$ and $\CC$ by exploiting a realization of each of the latter root systems in terms of root systems of type $\AA$ with additional symmetries.
 Unfortunately, the methods developed there do not apply to root systems of type $\DD$ and to exceptional root systems.
-The goal of this paper with to provide a uniform approach to studying decompositions of $\Delta^+$ into a disjoint union of inversion sets.